GanonthaBr/WhatNxt/description.md

 ### The Solution

-WhatNext is a unified digital platform designed to help students discover, plan, and connect throughout their journey.
+WhatNxt is a unified digital platform designed to help students discover, plan, and connect throughout their journey.
 It centralizes the scattered wisdom of the community by providing a **Transition Guide** for a smooth arrival in Kigali, a **Degree & Course Planner** that showcases anonymized academic paths from successful upperclassmen, and an AI Assistant to offer personalized guidance based on student interests and the proven success patterns of past Tartans.

 ---